Small Group Tour in Central Asia 2025

 Silk Road: Definition and Overview

-The Great Silk Road, a network of trade routes spanning Europe and Asia, operated from the 2nd century BC to the mid-15th century AD.
+The Silk Road, a network of trade routes spanning Europe and Asia, operated from the 2nd century BC to the mid-15th century AD.
 According to various sources, the overland caravan routes covered between 6,400 and 10,000 kilometers.

 The route earned the name "Silk Road" because silk was a key export from China.
 Other valuable goods were also traded, including jewelry, food, and even animals.
 The term "Silk Road" was first coined by German explorer Ferdinand von Richthofen in 1877.
 In his book "China", he calls the trade route the "Seidenstrasse".